-Writing and Rhetoric (For 2015–2016 academic year) Associate Professors
+Writing and Rhetoric

-, Darby Assistant Professors
+Assistant Professors Solomon, Worley

 A central part of the liberal arts tradition, rhetoric is the art of effective language use in written, oral, and visual communication.
 With roots in ancient Greece and branches in the most recent media technologies, rhetoric is simultaneously one of the oldest and newest academic disciplines, fundamentally engaged by dynamic relationships between language, power, and public culture.

 As a discipline, rhetoric demonstrates how discourse generates knowledge, mediates power, and enacts social change; as an art, rhetoric enables the speaker/writer to invent arguments by making logical, ethical, and emotional appeals to an audience.
 The department offers courses in writing, public address, and the history and theory of rhetoric and language.

 Courses in writing and rhetoric position students to become critical language users, preparing them to be effective communicators both in their future careers and in civic society, in the US and abroad.